ulsidae/RSVP-systems/🔄 Portfolio Reflection: Turning Ideas into Engineering Results/readme.md

 Working on **Memory Garden** changed my perspective on software development.

-Before this project, I often approached development from a technical perspective:
+Before this project, I often approached development primarily from a technical perspective:

 > "Does the feature work correctly?"

-However, building a service with a team made me consider another question:
+Building a service with another developer made me consider another question:

-> "Does this feature provide a meaningful experience for users?"
+> **"Does this feature create a meaningful experience for users?"**

-Memory Garden is an AI-based service focused on personal records and user experiences.

-Through this project, I learned that building useful software is not only about implementing features.

-It is about creating something users can understand, use, and find value in.
+Memory Garden was envisioned as a family-centered platform for preserving and revisiting personal memories.

+The project explored ideas such as:

+* AI-assisted memory recall
+* Personal memory journaling
+* Family-based memory sharing
+* Preserving photos and videos

+Although the project did not reach its original implementation scope, that limitation became part of what I learned from it.

+The project taught me that product development involves continuously balancing:

+* User value
+* Scope
+* Time
+* Technical feasibility
+* Available resources

+Eventually, I had to make a difficult trade-off and step away from the project to focus on another priority.

+That experience changed how I think about project management.

+A project does not necessarily fail because every planned feature was not implemented.

+Sometimes the most responsible decision is to recognize constraints, communicate them clearly, and decide what should happen next.

+Memory Garden therefore became less of a story about an unfinished product and more of a lesson about **scope, trade-offs, and responsibility**.

 ---

-# 6. A New Challenge: NHN Game x AI Hackathon
+# 6. Applying Those Lessons: NHN Game x AI Hackathon

-Memory Garden provided valuable experience in team collaboration and service development.

-However, because it is a long-term project, I wanted to challenge myself in a different environment: building a functional prototype under a fixed deadline with clear responsibilities.

-Real-world development requires more than writing code.

-It requires prioritizing tasks, making decisions under constraints, collaborating effectively, and delivering results within a limited timeframe.

-This is why I decided to participate in the **2026 NHN Game x AI Hackathon**.

-I have participated in development competitions before.
-Not every attempt resulted in success, but each experience helped me identify what I lacked and what needed improvement.

-Through this hackathon, I want to focus on:

-- Building a functional prototype within a limited timeframe
-- Working effectively through clear role distribution
-- Applying user-centered development
-- Delivering a functional and executable result

-Through the development process of Memory Garden, I learned that building software is not only about implementing features, but also about considering how users interact with and experience a service.

-NHN Game x AI Hackathon represents an opportunity to apply those lessons and turn them into a concrete engineering result.
+Unlike Memory Garden, this project had a strict development period.

+We could not indefinitely expand the scope or postpone difficult decisions.

+We had to prioritize.

+The goal became simple:

+> **Build one complete experience instead of many incomplete features.**

+Our team, Regidit, developed **Don't Take My Gummies!**, a playable browser-based board game.

+I took responsibility for:

+* Project planning
+* Feature prioritization
+* Requirement definition
+* Frontend implementation
+* Deployment setup
+* Technical decision-making
+* Team coordination

+This time, the development process was much closer to the process I had previously described theoretically.

+As the project lead, I had to decide what belonged in the MVP and what needed to be left out.

+We used AI as a development collaborator for code assistance, debugging, testing, design, and localization, while reviewing and validating the generated results ourselves.

+Most importantly, we produced a working result.

+The final project included:

+* A playable game prototype
+* Web deployment
+* Three-language support
+* Automated game logic testing
+* A modular game structure

+44 automated tests passed with 0 failures.

 ---

-# Future Direction
+# 7. Validation Changed How I Think About "Done"

+One of the most valuable lessons from the NHN project came from deployment.

+The application worked locally.

+I initially assumed that this meant the project was ready.

+It was not.

+After deployment, issues appeared involving French localization and resource handling.

+Instead of treating deployment as the final step, we:

+1. Reproduced the issue
+2. Investigated the cause
+3. Improved the localization structure
+4. Deployed the changes
+5. Re-validated the result

-This process changed how I define a strong portfolio.
+This changed how I define completion.

+A feature being implemented does not necessarily mean it is finished.

+A feature is closer to finished when it has been **implemented, tested, validated in its actual environment, and shown to work as intended.**

+That distinction sounds simple, but experiencing it through an actual project made the concept much more concrete.

+---

+# 8. From Portfolio Claims to Evidence

+The biggest change in my portfolio approach is therefore not visual.

+It is methodological.

-Previously, I focused on showing:
+Previously, I often wanted my portfolio to demonstrate:

-> "I thought deeply about these problems."
+> **"I think deeply about engineering problems."**

-Now, I want to show:
+Now I want it to demonstrate:

-> "I identified these problems, built solutions, tested them, and improved the results."
+> **"I identified a problem, made a decision, implemented it, tested it, and learned from the result."**

-Problem definition is where engineering begins.

-But engineering value is created through implementation, validation, and iteration.

-My goal is to become an engineer who does not only explain ideas, but proves them through working solutions.

-**These changes are already being applied to my current development process, starting with the NHN Game x AI Hackathon.**
+This does not mean every project needs sophisticated architecture, large-scale infrastructure, or impressive benchmarks.

+A small project can still demonstrate engineering maturity if the reasoning and evidence are clear.

+For example:

+A deployment bug can demonstrate debugging.

+A failed architecture can demonstrate iteration.

+A deliberately excluded feature can demonstrate prioritization.

+A test suite can demonstrate validation.

+A trade-off can demonstrate decision-making.

+The value is not necessarily in the scale of the project.

+It is in the quality of the engineering process.

+---

+# What Changed

+Looking back, I do not think my earlier portfolio was useless.

+It reflected an important stage of my development.

+I was learning to identify problems, understand systems, and articulate technical decisions.

+But I was spending too much effort proving that I could **think about engineering**.

+My recent projects have pushed me toward proving that I can **practice engineering**.

+Memory Garden taught me about product thinking, collaboration, scope, and trade-offs.

+The NHN Game x AI Hackathon gave me an opportunity to apply those lessons under a real deadline and produce a working result.

+The two projects were very different.

+One remained an unfinished idea.

+The other became a completed MVP.

+But together, they taught me something that neither project could have taught me alone:

+> **An idea is only the beginning.
+Engineering begins when you try to make it work.**

+That is the direction I want to carry into my future projects.

+Not simply explaining what I think.

+Not simply collecting technologies.

+But identifying problems, making deliberate decisions, building solutions, validating them, and learning from what actually happens.

+**I want my portfolio to be evidence of that process.**